Team-Jackdaw/Essential-PlayerInfo/README.md

 This is a very lightweight plugin for Velocity proxy.

-Used API of Velocity 3.2.0, so it may only support Velocity version 3.1.0 and above, and other versions have not been tested.
+Used API of Velocity 3.1.1, so it may only support Velocity version 3.1.1 or above, and other versions have not been tested.

 ## Core Features